15.1 – Monsoon blues

 Cardamom is a spice mainly grown in Southern India (Karnataka & Kerala).
 The cardamom variety grown in India is called ‘Small Cardamom’.
 India is the 2nd largest producer and 1st largest consumer of Cardamom, while Guatemala is the world’s largest producer of Cardamom.
 The Cardamom produced by Guatemala is mainly for export.

 Cardamom, as you may know, is mainly used in India sweets.
-It also has few therapeutic applications like skin and dental care – not that savouring sweets is less therapeutic. ☺
+It also has few therapeutic applications like skin and dental care – not that savouring sweets are less therapeutic. ☺

 - The southwest monsoons